High school (grades 9-12) · Fort Defiance, AZ

 What is the racial and ethnic makeup of Window Rock High School?

-The largest demographic group at Window Rock High School is American Indian / Alaska Native at 98.2%.
-The school serves a diverse student body in FORT DEFIANCE, AZ.
+The largest demographic group at Window Rock High School is American Indian / Alaska Native at 98.2% of enrollment, in Fort Defiance, AZ.

 What is the Resource Investment Index for Window Rock High School?

-Window Rock High School has a Resource Investment Index of 13/100 (F) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Window Rock High School has a Resource Investment Index of 14/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page